Jbat1Jumper/erythrina/doc/es/01_making_assets.md

 ![](../img/analogous_example.png)

-And I really don't know what is that.
-But in that thing there are only three colors and everything else is just tint and shadow.
+Realmente no sé lo que es eso.
+Pero en esa caso sólo hay tres colores todo lo demás es teñir y sombrear.
 And that colors are the same (have the same hue) that the ones on the right.
 It blew my mind the first time I saw it.